- Angela Ruiz Robles was a Spanish writer, teacher, and inventor born in 1895.

 As a teacher, she took responsibility for her students going beyond what was required of them.
 She would help those with special needs outside the established schedule, go to their homes after class to make sure they had learned, or provide additional instruction and support.
 She understood that every child has unique learning abilities, personalities, and insecurities.

 ‘Doña Angelita, who was known by her first name to all of us, was the perfect teacher.
 She never treated any student differently and always honored each individual learner’s needs.

 During the night, he helped train people with few resources.
 In 1934, she became manager of the Escuela Nacional de Niñas del Hospicio, with the goal of helping abandoned girls to integrate into society.
-During 1945, she was a teacher at the Escuela Obrera that had no cost.
+In 1945, she was a teacher at the Escuela Obrera which had no cost.

 Ángela Ruiz Robles was a dedicated and tirelessly energetic woman who spent her life teaching, and never needed anything more than that to make an active commitment to any project she undertook.